 June | 13°C |55°F | 23°C |73°F | 59mm |2.3in |

-In 2021, the end of March and the beginning of April saw record-breaking temperatures reaching 26˚C. A week later there was a cold snap that saw snow flurries and frost.
-That’s Paris in the spring!
+With the weather so changeable these days, don’t be surprised by spring temperatures out of the normal range!
+In 2021 for example, the end of March and beginning of April saw record-breaking temperatures reaching 78.8ËšF (26ËšC).
+A week later there was a cold snap that saw snow flurries and frost.
+That’s spring weather in Paris.
 Be prepared for all kinds of weather!

-Pro Travel Tip: Read all about Paris in May
+Pro Travel Tip: Read all about the best things to do in Paris in May.

-The weather is variable so pack clothes that you can wear in layers.
+The spring weather in Paris is variable so pack clothes that you can wear in layers.
 Bring comfortable walking shoes as strolling in Paris is the best way to get to know the city.
 You might even want to try to flâner as the French do.
-Definitely bring an umbrella.
+Bring an umbrella.

 In March and early April, the wind can be quite cold.
-Pack a warm coat or a lighter one that can fit a warm sweater underneath.
+Pack a light jacket or trench coat that can be layered with a warm sweater.
 Bring gloves.

-In May, even when it’s quite warm, I have noticed that Parisians do not go bare-legged.
-There are many a time when I have bared my legs and noticed that Parisians are wearing jeans (I’d be boiling) and, of course, stockings.
+Despite the warm weather in May, I have noticed that Parisians do not go bare-legged.
+There are many times when I have bared my legs and noticed that Parisians are wearing jeans (I’d be boiling) and, of course, stockings.
 Parisian women love their stockings.

 Holidays are everything to the French.
 Honestly.
 Don’t mess with their holidays.
 Springtime is the top season for holidays.
 In fact, with so many holidays in May, some people wonder if it is a good time to visit Paris.
 I say, “Yes.”

-If you are in France, a public holiday or bank holiday or statutory holiday is called a Jour Ferié.
+If you are in France, public holidays, bank holidays or statutory holidays are called a Jour Ferié.
 This means that businesses will be closed.

 The other French phrase you may hear tossed around is “faire le pont.”
 The French “faire le pont” when they add extra holiday days to extend a public holiday.
 For example, many French take holidays between May 1 and 8 and also since Ascension falls on a Thursday, many will take Friday off as well.

-Don’t be surprised to see fish of all sorts in the chocolate shops pre-Easter.
-They come in all sizes and are often wrapped in beautiful foil.
+For April Fools, fish of all sorts are found in the chocolate shops.
+They come in all sizes and are wrapped in beautiful foil.
 Also, don’t be surprised if someone sticks a paper fish to your back as a prank on April 1!
-The French love a good prank on April Fools.
+The French love a good prank on April Fools Day.

-April 23 – May 8, 2023, Paris School Spring Holidays: France is divided into three zones for school holidays so that the entire country is not on holiday at once.
+Paris School Spring Holidays: April 13 to 27, 2025 France is divided into three zones for school holidays so that the entire country is not on holiday at once.
 Paris schools are in Zone C.

 May Day (La Fête de Mugeut) is celebrated by giving a little pot or bouquet of Muguet (lily of the valley) to your loved ones and friends.
 Lily of the Valley fills the florist shops and is sold on street corners.

-May 8, 2023, Armistice Day: (public holiday/ jour ferié) This important day marks the official end of WWII.
+VE Day (Victory in Europe Day): May 8, 2025 (public holiday/ jour ferié) This important day marks the official end of WWII.

-May 18, 2023, Ascension: (public holiday/ jour ferié) This day commemorates the ascension of Jesus into heaven.
+Ascension Day: Thursday, May 29, 2025 (public holiday/ jour ferié) This day commemorates the ascension of Jesus into heaven.
 It always falls on a Thursday, 40 days after Easter.

-Spring is shoulder season in Paris.
+Springtime is shoulder season in Paris.
 Especially early spring.
-It’s the perfect time to visit the Eiffel Tower, the Louvre and the Musée d’Orsay with fewer crowds.
+It’s the perfect time to visit the Eiffel Tower and the Louvre Museum and see the Mona Lisa with fewer people!

 If you only have a short time in Paris, I would recommend buying your tickets in advance.
 Try this Skip the Line ticket or this one to the Louvre.